Kevin Dobson: Career

 In 1981, Dobson starred as Det.
-Jack Shannon, a San Francisco police officer who is a single father, on the CBS series Shannon.
-However, the show failed to gain substantial ratings and was canceled after nine episodes.
+Jack Shannon, a San Francisco police officer who is a single father, is on the CBS series Shannon.
+However, the show failed to gain substantial ratings and was cancelled after nine episodes.
 A more successful TV role for Dobson followed in 1982 as M. Patrick "Mack" MacKenzie in the prime-time soap opera Knots Landing, opposite Michele Lee.
 He joined the show at the beginning of its fourth season in September 1982 and remained in the role until its cancellation in 1993.
 Dobson won five Soap Opera Digest Awards for his work on the series.
 He later reunited with his Knots Landing co-stars for a miniseries, Knots Landing: Back to the Cul-de-Sac in 1997, and again in the 2005 non-fiction special Knots Landing Reunion: Together Again.

 Dobson also appeared in a number of feature films, most notably the World War II movie Midway (1976) alongside Henry Fonda and Charlton Heston, as Ensign George Gay — a pilot and the sole survivor of Torpedo Squadron Eight from the Aircraft Carrier USS Hornet's ill-fated opening attack against the Japanese fleet on June 4, 1942.
 Another prominent role was as Bobby Gibbons, the husband of Cheryl Gibbons (Barbra Streisand) in the 1981 romantic comedy All Night Long.
 He also had a small role as a priest in the well-received 2007 psychological horror film 1408.

 Dobson continued to appear in a number of television roles, including the syndicated F/X: The Series for one season (1996–1997) and the daytime drama series One Life to Live (2003), The Bold and the Beautiful (2006–2007), and Days of Our Lives, where he was the fourth and final actor to play original character Mickey Horton.
 He featured in 15 episodes of the show from April to October 2008.
 The character then left with no explanation, before being "killed off" in January 2010.
 Although Mickey is best remembered for being portrayed by veteran soap actor John Clarke for almost 40 years, Dobson instead appeared as Mickey in the character's final appearances in 2008.